clarkadisney/clarkadisney.github.io/_posts/2019-03-25-localoption.md

 categories: [Software]
 tags: [Local Option, Software, Photography]
 featured-image: /assets/images/localoption/walled_garden.JPG
-caption: Idea for photo archiving solution
+caption: Standalone photo archiving solution
 description: Photo archiving solution
 series: [LocalOption Test]
 ---
-# Problem
+# Problem addressed
+My friend and I were sitting at a bar catching up...

+## A walled garden
 Local Option is a privacy-focused photograph management system currently in development.
-We believe that your memories are yours, and that your family shouldn't need to grant programatic access to your personal lives in exchange for storage and sorting features.</i>
+We believe that your memories are yours, and that your family shouldn't need to grant programatic access to your personal lives in exchange for storage and sorting features.

-## Testing and decision to abandon

-# UI Test
+# Fellows of freeware's past

+## Program 1

+## Program 2

+## Program 3
 <a data-fancybox="gallery" href="/assets/images/localoption/walled_garden.JPG">
 <img class="postimage" src="/assets/images/localoption/walled_garden.JPG"></a>

-# OpenCV.JS on Gorilla pictures :)
+# The real MVP
 <a data-fancybox="gallery" href="/assets/images/localoption/log.JPG">
 <img class="postimage" src="/assets/images/localoption/log.JPG"></a>